Get free quotes for infrared panels

 For this reason, they are considered more efficient and, therefore, cheaper to run than more traditional heating systems like gas boilers or normal electrical heaters.

 These panels can be placed on walls, ceilings, or even under floors and can even be sited outdoors.
-However, since they heat directly using a form of safe radiation, they are more impacted by obstacles (like furniture) than conventional heating.
+Because they use radiant heat, infrared panels require an unobstructed line-of-sight to people and objects to function efficiently.

 ProsCons